-- Individuals must have been resident in the UK for at least three years prior to the beginning of your course.
+- Individuals must have been resident in the UK for at least three years prior to the beginning of their course.
 They must most recently have been resident in England and must not have moved there from elsewhere in the UK and Islands solely for the purpose of attending the course.
-Exceptions apply to EU students (see below).
+Exceptions apply to EU students (see below)

 - EU students may be eligible for the scheme.
-You will need to have been resident in the EU for at least three years prior to the beginning of your course.
-Periods of residency that are purely for the purpose of education will not count towards this three year requirement.
+You will need to have been a resident in the EU for at least three years prior to the beginning of your course.
+Periods of residency that are purely for the purpose of education will not count towards this three-year requirement

-- It is open to individuals who do not already hold a Master's or integrated Master's (e.g. MEng/MComp/MBio) qualification.
+- The loan is open to those who do not already hold a Master's or integrated Master's (e.g MEng/MComp/MBio) qualification.

 Course Eligibility Criteria